Borderlands/La Frontera: The New Mestiza: Genre and style

 Borderlands/La Frontera is a semi-autobiographical work of prose and poetry, approaching subjects such as race, gender, class, and identity.

 Literary scholar Ana Louise Keating conceptualizes Anzaldúa’s writings in Borderlands as a form of “poet-shaman aesthetics,” which argues that Anzaldúa’s words are intended to have material implications.
 In particular, Keating draws from interviews in which Anzaldúa describes herself as a “shaman,” serving as an intermediary for individuals to connect them with their cultural background.
 Keating contends this role manifests in Anzaldúa’s poetry, with its frequent usages of metaphors and imagery as a means to articulate the experiences of oppressed populations and guide them toward emotional healing.

 Another stylistic choice deployed by Anzaldúa in Borderlands is known as “code-switching,” that is, her interchanging usage of Chicano Spanish and English.
 According to scholar Melissa Castillo-Garsow, Anzaldúa utilizes this style to challenge conventional Western writings, while simultaneously maintaining Borderland’s academic legitimacy by limiting the usage of Spanish and Chicano vernacular in the book.

 Analysis

 Anzaldúa’s Borderlands/La Frontera has been critically analyzed by several scholars through the lens of race, sexuality, indigeneity, and immigration.

+Scholars have analyzed Borderlands/La Frontera from a variety of perspectives.
+Critical race scholar Miriam Jiménez Román criticizes Anzaldúa for organizing her work around eugenicist thinker José Vasconcelos' notion of mestizaje and contends that Anzaldúa’s emphasis on intermixing identities through the “mestiza consciousness” reifies current racial hierarchies and inequality.
+Meanwhile, Professor María L. Amado describes Anzaldúa’s Borderlands and her theory of “the new mestiza” as one of racial inclusivity that rearticulates and is distinct from Vasconcelos'.
+Scholar Ian Barnard argues that Anzaldúa universalizes the queer experience by incorporating various identity categories into her theory of the borderlands.
+Literary scholar Hsinya Huang argues that Borderlands forefronts the often excluded narratives of Indigenous people.
+Scholar AnaLouise Keating argues that Anzaldúa appropriates Indigeneity by referring to herself as a “shaman."
+Professor Amy Reed-Sandoval argues that Anzaldúa’s Borderlands contains early portrayals of “socially undocumented identity” by depicting the deportation of U.S. Citizens.